leplatrem/blog.mathieu-leplatre.info/blog.mathieu-leplatre.info/Dev/django_leaflet_geojson.rst

         return dec

-Then, we create an instance of our model for each entry in the CSV :
+And create an instance of our model for each entry in the CSV :

 .. code-block :: python